pyca/pynacl/docs/signing.rst

                                         encoder=nacl.encoding.HexEncoder)

     # Check the validity of a message's signature
-    # The message and the signature can either be passed separately or
+    # The message and the signature can either be passed together, or
+    # separately if the signature is decoded to raw bytes.
-    # concatenated together.
-These are equivalent:
+    # These are equivalent:
     verify_key.verify(signed)
-    verify_key.verify(signed.message, signed.signature)
+    verify_key.verify(signed.message, HexEncoder.decode(signed.signature))

     # Alter the signed message text
     forged = signed[:-1] + bytes([int(signed[-1]) ^ 1])